CTFd/docs/content/en/docs/Deployment/_index.md

 images](https://hub.docker.com/r/ctfd/ctfd/) and one of the simplest means of deploying a CTFd instance is to use Docker Compose.

-> **caution**
->
+{{% alert title="Caution" color="warning" %}}
-> While Docker can be a very simple means of deploying CTFd, it can make
-> debugging and receiving support more complicated.
-Before deploying
-> using Docker, be sure you have a cursory understanding of how Docker
+While Docker can be a very simple means of deploying CTFd, it can make debugging and receiving support more complicated.
+Before deploying using Docker, be sure you have a cursory understanding of how Docker works.
-> works.
+{{% /alert %}}

 1. Install [Docker](https://docs.docker.com/install/)
 2. Install [Docker Compose](https://docs.docker.com/compose/install/)